eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

++ skill set for Architecture Energy Modeling Intern:
+	- At NVIDIA, we pride ourselves in having energy efficient products.
+We believe that continuing to maintain our products' energy efficiency compared to competition is key to our continued success.
+Our team is responsible for researching, developing, and deploying methodologies to help NVIDIA's products become more energy efficient; and is responsible for building energy models that integrate into architectural simulators, RTL simulation, and emulation platforms.
+	- As a member of the Power Modeling, Methodology and Analysis Team, you will collaborate with Architects, Performance Engineers, Software Engineers, ASIC Design Engineers, and Physical Design teams to study and implement energy modeling techniques for NVIDIA's next generation GPUs and Tegra SOCs.
+Your contributions will help us gain early insight into energy consumption of graphics and artificial intelligence workloads, and will allow us to influence architectural, design, and power management improvements.
+	- Work with architects and performance architects to develop an energy-efficient GPU.
+	- Develop methodologies and work flows to select and run a wide variety of workloads to train models using ML and/or statistical techniques.
+	- Develop methodologies to improve the accuracy of energy models under various constraints, such as, process, timing, floorplan and layout.
+	- Correlate the predicted energy from models created at different stages of the design cycle, with the goal of bridging early estimates to silicon.
+	- Develop tools to debug energy inefficiencies observed in various workloads run on silicon, RTL and architectural simulators.
+Work with architects to fix the identified energy inefficiencies.
+	- Work with performance, verification and emulation methodology and infrastructure development teams to integrate energy models into their platforms.
+	- Prototype new architectural features, create an energy model, and analyze the system impact.
+	- You are pursuing a BS/MS/PhD in related fields.
+	- Strong coding skills, preferably in Python, C++.
+	- Background in machine learning, AI, and/or statistical modeling.
+	- Interest in computer architecture and energy efficient GPU designs.
+	- Familiarity with Verilog and ASIC design principles is a plus.
+	- Ability to formulate and analyze algorithms, and comment on their runtime and memory complexities.
+	- Desire to bring quantitative decision-making and analytics to improve the energy efficiency of our products.
+	- Good verbal/written English and interpersonal skills.
 + skill set:
 	- Sifive is looking for Power Architects to propose innovations to improve performance, reduce power, and reduce cost of the next generation of IPs used across a wide array of industries and applications.
 Perform detailed analytical studies of power and performance tradeoffs.
 Define and Develop specifications for power management solutions for internal and external consumption. ***Drive functional implementation of Idle/Sleep Power states (C-States), Dynamic Power states (P-States) and reset and retention.
 Define Power Management debug strategies and test plan.
 Drive UPF coding and debug for all new power features.***
 	- Defining the power budget/spec for IPs, and coming up with new micro architecture initiatives, rolling up of the power numbers and maintaining the chip power dashboard for various applications.